osohq/oso/docs/content/any/guides/policies/index.md

 with three parameters.
 That's a natural place to start with Oso, because the `authorize` function generates queries of the form `allow(actor, action, resource)`.
-But you can write rules for whatever you like, and use them from within your `allow` rules.
+But you can write rules for whatever you like and use them from within your `allow` rules.
 For instance, to use the [built-in roles features](guides/rbac), you need to define a rule that handles roles might look like this: